vasilislenis/G-Anchor/README.md

  ```
  ./G-Anchor_controller.sh -s 1 -e 29 -t yak
  ```
-  The command example triggers the pipeline to run for all the cattle chromosomes with yak genome on a single core without any parameters anabled (slow run).
+  The command example triggers the pipeline to run for all the cattle chromosomes with yak genome on a single core without any parameters enabled (slow run).
   ```
  ./G-Anchor_controller.sh -s 1 -e 29 -t yak -p 8 --ooc --fastMap
   ```
-   The command example triggers the pipeline to run all the cattle chromosomes with yak genome, in a multicore mode with 8 threads and fastMap and ooc anabled (faster way, recommented).
+   The command example triggers the pipeline to run all the cattle chromosomes with yak genome, in a multicore mode with 8 threads and fastMap and ooc enabled (faster way, recommended).

 * With "-h/--help" argument you can see the help page with all the options that are provided.
  ```